haquefardeen/awesome-dot/README.md

 - [Polkadot Stack](https://github.com/w3f/Grants-Program/blob/master/docs/polkadot_stack.md) - An `awesome list` maintained by our friends at [Web3 Foundation](https://web3.foundation/).
 - [OGtracker](https://ogtracker.io/) - The Tracking tool for OpenGov deliverables.
 - [JAMChain](https://jamcha.in/clients)- Tracking teams that are working on JAM implementations in different languages.
+- [OpenGuild Community Platform](https://app.openguild.wtf/) - Platform made for Polkadot builders to participate in activities to earn XP and rewards from open contribution bounty pool.

 ---